-These will never go out of style, as they are vital for your health:
+These will never go out of style, as they are vital for your health.

-You already knew this one (unless you’ve been living in a cave, like our ancient Daoist / Taoist teachers) but it bears repeating — a good night’s sleep is one of the best ways to ensure your body recovers from the day, allows your mind to rest, and supports the incredible array of repair and maintenance that must occur during those Zzz’s.
+You already knew this one (unless you’ve been living in a cave, like our ancient Taoist teachers) but it bears repeating — a good night’s sleep is one of the best ways to ensure your body recovers from the day, allows your mind to rest, and supports the incredible array of repair and maintenance that must occur during those Zzz’s.
 We know sleep deprivation can lead to higher levels of cortisol, which after prolonged periods can cause your immune functions to be suppressed.
 A minimum of 6 hours is recommended, up to 9 hours, depending on your body, as well as your daily activities and energy expenditure.

 Furthermore, if you have constant disruptions of your sleep cycles (which usually take about 90 minutes, each cycle) it doesn’t just lead to tiredness, but it also activates the inflammatory immune response.
 Same for chronic sleep deprivation.
 New parents know this pain all too well!
 Our immune response can be affected by lack of sleep, as the efficiency of our T-cells, an important type of white blood cells, is decreased with bad sleep.
 So, we know it’s an oldie, but please, make sure to get your Zzz’s every night.

 In terms of drinking, there are multiple long-term studies showing that drinking a glass of wine or two for dinner, like the French and Italians, will help you live longer.
 Organic wine is great since it doesn’t have preservatives (we love the odd glass of biodynamic vino too, here at HQ).
 However, excessive consumption of alcohol is known to impair your immune system, as well as increased vulnerability to respiratory infections.
-Well, that and about a dozen more risks.

 Sunlight is life for plants, as well as for us; sunlight provides essential nutrition to our skin, bones, and immune system.
-We may not be able to photosynthesise, but the sun’s rays do provide us with valuable vitamin D. Lack of Vit D can lead to a greater risk of autoimmune disease and infection, especially in our respiratory systems.
-The good news is studies have shown that supplementing Vit D lowers your risk of influenza.
+We may not be able to photosynthesise, but the sun’s rays do provide us with valuable vitamin D. Lack of Vitamin D can lead to a greater risk of autoimmune disease and infection, especially in our respiratory systems.
+The good news is studies have shown that supplementing Vitamin D lowers your risk of influenza.